- Introduction Globalisation and Transnational Politics

 Students will conduct most coursework individually, but will benefit from exchanges of insights and thoughts with their classmates.

-Each session draws on the respective book chapter and two to three readings providing different perspectives on its central theme.
+Each session draws on readings providing different perspectives on its central theme.